zoltanric/cybersecurity/README.md

 | DVWA-VM3 |    No               | 10.0.0.4                   |
 | DVWA-VM4 |    No               | 10.0.0.4                   |

-Access to port 5601 is allowed to the ELK-VM and incoming HTTP traffic is allowed to the webservers, but restricted only to my home network.
+Access to port 5601 is allowed to the ELK-VM and incoming HTTP traffic is allowed to the webservers, but access is restricted only to my home network.

 ### Ansible Playbooks